Website Maintenance: ADEA website will be undergoing maintenance on Wednesday 29th November, 6pm - 8pm

 • Publication in the Abbott FreeStyle Case Study booklet

-People’s Choice Award
+Judges’ Choice Award

-• First prize: $3000 scholarship to attend professional development activities.
+• First prize: $3,000 scholarship to attend professional development activities.

-• Second prize: $1000 scholarship to attend professional development activities.
+• Second prize: $500 scholarship to attend professional development activities.

-• Third prize: $500 scholarship to attend professional development activities.
+• Third prize: $300 scholarship to attend professional development activities.

-• Fourth prize: $250 scholarship to attend professional development activities.
+• Fourth prize: $200 scholarship to attend professional development activities.

 Resources to help you get started

-FreeStyle living with diabetes: lessons from 2022 case studies
+FreeStyle living with diabetes: lessons from 2024 case studies

-Read the top 10 case studies in 2022 here: Abbott Case Study Booklet 2022.
+Read the top 10 case studies in 2024 here: Abbott Case Study Booklet 2024.

 Consent process

-Applicants must obtain written consent from people with diabetes discussed in the submitted case studies, giving permission that they are happy for the selected case studies to be published via print and/or online by ADEA.
+Applicants must obtain written consent from people living with diabetes discussed in the submitted case studies, giving permission that they are happy for the selected case studies to be published via print and/or online by ADEA.

 Terms and conditions

-6. Submitted case studies must follow the Vancouver referencing style.
+5. Submitted case studies must follow the Vancouver referencing style.

-9. Members of the reviewing panel and members of the Abbott Libre advisory committee are not eligible for this competition.
+9. Members of the Reviewing Panel and members of the Abbott Libre Advisory Committee are not eligible for this competition.

-10. Any adverse events experienced by health professionals or people with diabetes should be reported to Abbott Diabetes Care’s customer service.
+10. Any adverse events experienced by health professionals or people living with diabetes should be reported to Abbott Diabetes Care’s customer service.

 The competition is managed and facilitated by ADEA based on consultation with a review panel of experienced endocrinologists and CDEs.